-Today, the highly-skilled accountant is the curator of your financial data.
-This role is growing to be more tech-savvy in how they gather and analyze data to help you lead and grow your business.
+Today, the highly skilled accountant is the curator of your financial data.
+This role is growing with modern technology in how they gather and analyze data to help you lead and grow your business.
 Cloud-based accounting technology is the key component of this shift.
-As manual entries get eliminated with automation, accountants are freed to serve more as value-added guides or consultants rather than just crunching numbers.
+As manual entries get eliminated with automation, accountants are freed to be value-added guides and consultants rather than just number crunchers.
 This is ultimately what you want.

 Data is decisive, now more than ever, in such a fast-paced IT environment.
 In addition to overseeing transactions and consolidations, monitoring accounting data is important for maintaining your company's financial health.
-When you look into accounting solutions, really consider how it will let your accountants collect, visualize, and analyze this data.
+When you investigate accounting solutions, really consider how it will let your accountants collect, visualize, and analyze this data.
 Your system should help them do their job without skipping a beat.
-Just a few questions to ask for this would be:
+A few questions to ask are: